Simple ways to save energy

 Make sure you read your meters regularly.
 This will enable you to identify how your company is using energy and where it's being wasted.
 For more on this, see the page in this guideline on How to monitor your energy use.

-For further sector-specific energy saving advice, see the page in this guideline: Energy efficiency tips for different types of business
+For further sector-specific energy saving advice, see the page Energy efficiency tips for different types of businesses, in this guide.

 Find out about Green Businesses in your area